2025 Shanghai Masters: Participants

 The 2025 edition featured the top 16 players in the world rankings, with the exception of the world number 10 Mark Allen, who withdrew from the event for family reasons and was replaced in the draw by the world number 17 Ali Carter.
 It also featured the four highest-ranked Chinese players outside the top 16 (Lei Peifan, Pang Junxu, Wu Yize, and Yuan Sijun) and four Chinese wildcard players.
 The co-organiser of the tournament, the Chinese Billiards and Snooker Association (CBSA), nominated two top domestically ranked players as wildcards.
 Another two wildcards were finalists at an open qualifier event held at Shanghai Plaza from 4 to 13 July.
-During the opening ceremony, the four wildcard players, Han Fuyuan, Qiu Lei, Wang Xinbo, and Zhou Jinhao, were drawn at random to play Shaun Murphy, Carter, Si Jiahui, and Chris Wakelin respectively.
+During the opening ceremony, the four wildcard players, Fuyuan, Qiu Lei, Wang Xinbo, and Zhou Jinhao, were drawn at random to play Shaun Murphy, Carter, Si Jiahui, and Chris Wakelin respectively.